24/7 FREE CONSULTATIONS

 The Pennsylvania personal injury statute of limitations for unemancipated minors doesn’t start until their 18th birthday.
 They then have the same two-year statute of limitations as other personal injury claims.

-For damages pertaining to sexual abuse, minors have 37 years following their 18th birthday to make a civil claim, regardless of whether they or someone else also filed a criminal complaint.
+In certain sexual abuse cases, Pennsylvania law extends the time to file a civil claim until the survivor turns 55.
+This gives minors 37 years after their 18th birthday to bring a claim, regardless of whether they or someone else filed a criminal complaint.

 Absence or Concealment